 To understand key trends, Download Sample Report

-Middle East & Africa to Dominate the Market
+Middle - East and Africa to Dominate the Market

-- Middle East & Africa has accounted for the largest share in the market in 2018 and is expected to continue its dominance during the forecast period.
+Middle-East and Africa is expected to account for the largest share in the market and is expected to continue its dominance during the forecast period.

 To understand geography trends, Download Sample Report.

 The global deepwater and ultra-deepwater exploration and production market is moderately concentrated.
 Some of the major companies include BP PLC, Chevron Corporation, China National Offshore Oil Corporation, Exxon Mobil Corporation, and Royal Dutch Shell PLC.